Bed Sores on Dogs: Preventing and Treating Pressure Sores

 Increase Mobility

-Also be sure that your dog has good footing to make moving around easier.
-Provide traction with carpet squares, yoga mats, rugs, or even adhesive stickers designed to go on the bottom of your dog’s paw pads for extra grip.
+Also, be sure your dog has good footing to make moving around easier.
+Provide traction with carpet squares, yoga mats, rugs, or adhesive stickers designed to go on your dog’s paw pads for extra grip.

-If the mobility issues are severe, you may need to support your dog with a lifting harness or sling or even use a wheelchair.
-Slings and lifting harnesses are designed to support your pet and can be used to lift the full body or just the rear or front end.
+If the mobility issues are severe, you may need to support your dog with a lifting harness, sling, or even use a wheelchair.
+Slings and lifting harnesses are designed to support your pet and can lift the full body or just the rear or front end.

 Supporting your dog in a standing position for even a few minutes several times a day can help to relieve pressure and improve quality of life – after all, most dogs want to be moving around and checking out their world, not stuck in the same spot.